OAVallejos/VCV48/README.md

 Vallejos, O. A. (2026).
 Preprint: Topological Point of No Return in Hadron Colliders: Implications for the LHC, the HL-LHC, and the FCC.
 (Version Annex IV).
 Zenodo. https://doi.org/10.5281/zenodo.21779829

+Vallejos, O. A. (2026).
+Vacuum Crystallography (VCV48) Topological Parameterization of the Mass Spectrum and Predictions of New Physics.
+(Version Annex V).
+Zenodo. https://doi.org/10.5281/zenodo.22771117